How can I find metrics/indicators related to my own research?

 They can provide standardised evidence of sustained influence and productivity over time.

-📌 Important: Author-level metrics should never be used in isolation or to compare individuals, especially across disciplines.
-The University of Manchester is committed to the responsible use of research metrics in line with DORA and other sector guidance.
+However, author metrics should never be used in isolation or to compare individuals across disciplines.
+The University of Manchester is committed to responsible use of metrics in line with the DORA declaration and other sector standards.

 Where can I find author-level metrics?